drjingma/LogRatioReg/README.md

 This repo provides code, data, and references for the supervised log-ratio project.

+## To-dos 05/25

+- Consider a semi-supervised experimental design.
+Check if unlabelled data are useful in spectral clustering with Aitchison similarity.

 ## To-dos 05/18

 - Explore a new method that combines feature screening and spectral clustering